rylans/docker-environments/README.md

 1. Python development on Alpine
 2. Oracle Linux with the GNU C Compiler
-3. Ubuntu for network security testing
+3. Ubuntu for network security testing (340.1 MB)